Hiroshi Aoyama: 125cc, 250cc & MotoGP World Championship

-In 2004 he joined the 250cc World Championship full-time, still racing for Honda.
+In 2004, Aoyama joined the 250cc World Championship full-time, still racing for Honda.
 His debut season gave him two third places and 6th place in the championship.
 In the following year he scored his maiden victory in his home race at Motegi and finished the championship in 4th place.

-However, he was not able to stay on at Honda, so he moved to KTM for 2006 season.
+However, Aoyama was not able to stay on at Honda, so he moved to KTM for 2006 season.
 He brought them victories in Istanbul and Motegi, the first two for the manufacturer in the class.
 For the second year in row, he was 4th in overall standings.

 Aoyama ended the 2007 season in sixth place in the 250 championship with victories in Germany and Malaysia.
 He remained with KTM for the 2008 season and finished the season in seventh place with two second-place finishes.

 After KTM's withdrawal from 250cc class, Aoyama returned to Honda with Team Scot replacing his rival Yuki Takahashi who briefly moved up to MotoGP class.
 The 2009 season went well as he scored 4 wins, 3 second places and finished every other race in the points.
 At last race of the season Aoyama became the world champion.

 Aoyama stepped up to MotoGP in 2010 on board the Emmi-Caffè Latte Team Honda RC212V.
 In initial testing the team (which is itself new to MotoGP) opted not to use the electronic rider aids, despite the bikes being designed around them.
 The team's technical director Tom Jojic explained that he wanted Aoyama to experience the bike's true nature, and believes that he is good enough to be competitive on it.
 His season was wrecked by a fractured vertebra sustained in a practice crash at Silverstone, eliminating him for much of the season.